 - Click Finish.

-Also, for DNS compliance and future compatibility, you should not use underscores
+means that you should not use underscores (

 - Select Run -> Run Configurations.

 - In the left menu, select Dataflow Pipeline.

 - Click Browse to select your Dataflow project.

 - Click Search... and select the WordCount Main Type.